Does T-Mobile Work in Mexico? What Every US Carrier Actually Includes

 Does AT&T work in Mexico?

-Yes — AT&T includes Mexico on all three of its unlimited plans (Value 2.0, Extra 2.0, and Premium 2.0) at no extra cost.
+Yes — AT&T includes Mexico on all four of its unlimited plans (Value 2.0, Extra 2.0, Premium 2.0, and Elite 2.0) at no extra cost.
 You get unlimited talk, text, and data in Mexico with no daily fee.
 AT&T does not have a 50/50 usage restriction for Mexico and Canada.

 The caveat: AT&T's Mexico data may operate at 2G speeds on off-network towers, meaning you won't always get the same fast speeds you'd see at home.
 If confirmed high-speed data in Mexico is critical, AT&T's International Day Pass ($12/day, capped at 10 days/billing cycle) draws from your unlimited domestic plan and is effectively unlimited — useful for work trips where you need reliable speed.